Free investment calculators — no signup required

 How to Read an Options Chain: A Complete Step-by-Step Guide

-An options chain looks like a wall of numbers — strikes, bids, asks, volumes, open interest, Greeks.
+Learning how to read an options chain for beginners can feel like staring at a wall of numbers — strikes, bids, asks, volumes, open interest, Greeks.
 Most beginners either ignore the chain or feel overwhelmed by it.
 But once you know where to look, it tells you everything about market expectations, smart-money positioning, and the right strikes to trade.

 Key Takeaways